stormid/components/packages/modal-gallery/README.md

 ```

 ## API

-Each instance returned from init exposes the interface
+ModalGallery.init returns an array of instances.
+Each instance exposes the interface
 ```
 {
     getState, a Function that returns the current state Object